Home/Building Blocks/Hallucination Detection

 Cons

-- Requires knowledge base
+- Requires knowledge base setup

-- Retrieval quality matters
+- Retrieval quality is a bottleneck

 - May not cover all claims